 Replay and analyze your own games

 Study your own endings with an engine.
-Identify the move where the result flipped, then note the missed resource — for example, opposition, triangulation, or a key pawn break.
+Identify the move where the result flipped, then note the missed resource.
+For example, opposition, triangulation, or a key pawn break.

 Use appropriate time controls